-The Dark Side of Thomas Jefferson and the Tragic Beginning of Slavery in American, an article in Smithsonian magazine by Henry Wiencek about the real heros and villians of this fatal moment in our history.
+The Dark Side of Thomas Jefferson and the Tragic Beginning of Slavery in American, an article in Smithsonian magazine by Henry Wiencek about the real heroes and villains of this fatal moment in our history.
 Click red for article link.

 The Fire Next Time by James Baldwin.
 If you haven't read this since college, get a copy.
 This became a shocking best-seller in 1966, galvanizing a nation by showing a powerful and disturbing picture of racial injustice in American.
 Click red above for book link

-The Green Book was a travel guide published from 1936 to 1966 that listed where black travelers could go, from hotels to restaurants and beauty salones, where they would be safe and allowed to stay.
-In an age of segregation, lynching, and sundown towns, this book became an indespensible tool for safe navigation for blacks and their families.
-Currently the New York Public Library is digitalizing these books.
+The Green Book was a travel guide published from 1936 to 1966 that listed where black travelers could go, from hotels to restaurants and beauty salons, where they would be safe and allowed to stay.
+In an age of segregation, lynching, and sundown towns, this book became an indispensable tool for safe navigation for blacks and their families.
+Currently, the New York Public Library is digitalizing these books.
 Check them out.
 Click red above for link

 We are constantly adding new links, so check back with us